|

 There can be multiple field names separated by dots when the

-underlying structures are nested, as in C. The field names can
+underlying structures are nested, as in C. The field names can be

-numbers separated by a dash.
+separated by a dash.

 xfs_db maintains a current address in the filesystem.
 The

 granularity of the address is a filesystem structure.
-This can
+This can be

-filesystem block), or a directory block (could be larger than a
+block), or a directory block (could be larger than a filesystem

-Commands which follow the structure of the filesystem always set
+follow the structure of the filesystem always set the type as well

-the type as well as the address.
-Commands which examine pieces
+as the address.
+Commands which examine pieces of an individual

-of an individual file (inode) need the current inode to be set,
+file (inode) need the current inode to be set, this is done with

-this is done with the inode command.
+the inode command.

 The current address/type information is actually maintained in a